-This notice is not a ballot or form of proxy.
+This notice is not a ballot, voting instruction form or form of proxy.
 You cannot use this notice to vote your shares.
-This communication presents only an overview of the more complete proxy materials that are available to you in the Circular and on the internet.
+This communication presents only an overview of the more complete proxy materials that are available to you on the internet.